Cadarian Raines

-Cadarian Raines (born October 12, 1990) is an American professional basketball player for Panteras de Miranda of the Superliga Profesional de Baloncesto.
+Cadarian Raines (born October 12, 1990) is an American professional basketball player for BC Levski of the National Basketball League (Bulgaria).
 Standing at 2.06 m, he plays the power forward and the center positions.
 After playing four years of college basketball at Virginia Tech, Raines entered the 2014 NBA draft, but he was not selected in the draft's two rounds.